Meet the Artist . . .Feathersmith : Natalie Mitchell

 the ancient Mississippian mound cultures.
 When the museum was

-scheduled for a full renovation in 2008, they requested that Natalie
+scheduled for a full renovation in 2008 (completed in the spring of

 to the indigenous peoples of the Southestern United Sates.
 The